Master Your Exposure by Visualizing Your Image

 This spot metering technique lead me to make these settings:

-Here are the for renderings of the again so you can compare them:
+Here are the various renderings of the image again so you can compare them:

 What Is The Best Metering Mode For Portraits?